ketiboldiais/hago/README.md

 # Hago

 Hago is a React library for rendering mathematics and computer science diagrams.
+See the documentation [here](https://ketiboldiais.github.io/hago/).